artexhibit/Fundamentals-of-algorithmization-and-programming/JS/React/Props/README.md

 ## About

-College homework to work with React props.
-Here I created a row of 3 cards and passed them data from separate js file, using props.
+College homework to work with `React` props.
+Here I created a row of 3 cards and passed them data from separate `js` file, using `props`.

 ## Props

-Props are arguments passed into React components.
-It is similar to HTML elements attributes.
+`Props` are arguments passed into `React` components.
+It is similar to `HTML` elements attributes.